prpole/dissertation/chapter1/notes/outline.md

 resources.
 Ecomodernism, in other words, is just a way to prop up a facile progressivism in green clothing.
 See Latour, Crist, and Collard et al.

-The Ecomoderns should not be taken as the sole representatives of "good Anthropocene" thinking, however, by either the concept's supporters or its critics.
+The Ecomoderns should not be taken as the sole representatives of the "good Anthropocene," however, by either the concept's supporters or its critics.
 Other approaches to the concept are less comfortable with this triumphalism, focusing more on the need to resist catastrophism and to promote forms of resilience and transition instead.
 In the words of Bennett et al.